 Even without Mark Smith there are puzzling presences and wide-ranging conjecture in these parts.
 Partly as a legacy of the student population in the 1960s and 1970s at the art college at Dartington, the area has a minor tradition of crystal-centric mysticism, of mind-blown alternative realities.
 In recent years, graffiti on road signs has twinned Totnes with both Narnia and Area 51.
 Locals are also familiar with another strand of odd signage.

-The indie-dance group Metronomy’s debut album was called Pip Paine (Pay the £5,000 You Owe).
-For as long as most locals can recall, rusting automobiles have been left around Totnes, crudely daubed with demands for Totnes town councillor Pip Paine to pay the money it is alleged he owes.
-These wrecks allude to a disputed business deal.
-Such peculiar South Devon traditions are also personified by some of the current local populace.
+The pop group Metronomy’s debut album was called Pip Paine (Pay the £5,000 You Owe).
+For as long as most locals can recall, rusting automobiles have been left around Totnes, crudely daubed with demands for this Mr Paine to cough up.

 In our world’s panoply of proclamation and placarding, the South Devon Mark Smith poster and the Pip Paine Pay graffiti shine forth as strangely noble outliers.
 Both have now disappeared from the area, but their memory lives on.